bbauska/Coursera-Bootstrap/readme.md

 within this, I need to specify now certain configuration.

-I would say, expand true and dot true, then CWD, the current working directory is dot slash, and then after that, we\'ll configure the next one which is SRC, the source files, and then the source files are star.html, all the HTML files, and then we are going to copy them to the dist folder.
+I would say, expand true and dot true, then CWD, the current working directory is dot slash, and then after that, we&apos;ll configure the next one which is SRC, the source files, and then the source files are star.html, all the HTML files, and then we are going to copy them to the dist folder.

-That\'s why the destination is set to the distribution folder here.
+That&apos;s why the destination is set to the distribution folder here.

 With this set up, my copy task will copy all the HTML files to the distribution folder.